Infinitesimal semi-invariant pictures and co-amalgamation: Introduction

 \section{Introduction}

+By ``infinitesimal semi-invariant picture'' we mean the germ at the $g$-vector of the null root of the semi-invariant picture for a tame hereditary algebra and also for cluster-tilted algebras of tame type.
+Semistability and the study of semi-invariants of quivers began with the work of Schofield \cite{schofield_semi} and King \cite{king_moduli}.
+This was then extended to quivers with relations in \cite{DW_semi}.
+In the hereditary case, semi-invariant pictures were first defined in \cite{IOTW_modulated}, building off of the theory developed in \cite{IOTW_cluster}.
+Similar ``pictures'' are used by Gross-Hacking-Keel-Kontsevich in \cite{GHKK_canonical} under the name \emph{cluster scattering diagrams}.
+Bridgeland algebraically defines such a scattering diagram for arbitrary finite dimensional algebras in \cite{bridgeland_scattering}, which is isomorphic to the cluster scattering diagram in the hereditary case\footnote{The recent paper \cite{mou_scattering} generalizes this result to any cluster-tilted algebra which admits a \emph{green-to-red sequence.}}.

-In \cite{BST_wall,asai}, Br\"ustle, Smith, and Treffinger and Asai study the connection between the \emph{wall-and-chamber structure} defined in \cite[Section 6]{bridgeland_scattering} and the \emph{polyhedral fan of $\tau$-tilting pairs} of \cite{DIJ_tilting} (see also \cite{AIR_tilting}) for arbitrary finite dimensional algebras.
-For hereditary algebras, these wall-and-chamber structures are closely related to the \emph{semi-invariant pictures} of \cite{IOTW_modulated} (see Remark \ref{rem:picture}).
+Semistability conditions define the walls of what is known as the \emph{wall-and-chamber structure} of an algebra.
+In \cite{BST_wall,asai}, Br\"ustle, Smith, and Treffinger and Asai study the connection between the {wall-and-chamber structure} defined in \cite[Section 6]{bridgeland_scattering} and the \emph{polyhedral fan of $\tau$-tilting pairs} of \cite{DIJ_tilting} (see also \cite{AIR_tilting}) for arbitrary finite dimensional algebras.

+Recall that every finite dimensional hereditary algebra has a cluster category, introduced in \cite{BMRRT_tilting}.
+In this category, we have cluster tilting objects which come equipped with a \emph{mutation} that mirrors the combinatorics of the mutation of clusters for a cluster algebra \cite{FZ_IV}.
+In order to generalize these combinatorics to the non-hereditary case, $\tau$-tilting theory is introduced in \cite{AIR_tilting}.
+A basic object $X = M \oplus P[1]$ with $M \in \mods\Lambda$ and $P \in \proj \Lambda$ is called \emph{support $\tau$-rigid} if $M$ is $\tau$-rigid, i.e., $\Hom(M,\tau M)=0$, and $\Hom_\Lambda(P,M) = 0$.
+A support $\tau$-rigid object $X$ is called \emph{support $\tau$-tilting} if it is not a proper direct summand of any other (basic) support $\tau$-rigid object.
+An algebra is called \emph{$\tau$-tilting finite} if there are only finitely many isomorphism classes of support $\tau$-tilting objects for $\Lambda$ or, equivalently (see \cite{DIJ_tilting}), if $\mods\Lambda$ contains only finitely many bricks (up to isomorphism).
 The main result of \cite{BST_wall} associates to every $\tau$-tilting pair a unique chamber in this wall-and-chamber structure.
-When the algebra only admits finitely many $\tau$-tilting pairs, this association is a bijection.
+This association is shown to be a bijection in \cite{asai}.

 When an algebra admits infinitely many $\tau$-tilting pairs, the walls of the semi-invariant picture can accumulate (see e.g. \cite{paquette_accumulation}).
 In the case of a tame hereditary algebra or tame cluster-tilted algebra, there is a unique ``limiting wall'' corresponding to the null root.
 In the present paper, we study the infinitesimal structure of the semi-invariant picture near this limiting wall.
+One of the surprising features is that the chambers in the infinitesimal structure are not always simplicial.
+See Figure \ref{fig:regularPics2}.